splunk/public-o11y-docs/metrics-and-metadata/metrics.rst

   * - Metric value
     - | The measurement from your system, represented as a number.
       |
-      | Metric values must be a signed integer, float, or numeric string.
+      | Metric values must be a signed integer, float, or numeric string in decimal or fixed-point notation.
 The system stores them as 64-bit integers.
 See more in the :new-page:`Send Traces, Metrics and Events API <https://dev.splunk.com/observability/reference/api/ingest_data/latest#endpoint-send-metrics>` documentation.
     - ``99.98751``, ``0.7``, ``"1.13"``

   * - Dimensions